mautic/user-documentation/docs/contacts/manage_contacts.rst

 |

-Events can be used for Remarketing with Analytics and Remarketing for Facebook Ads.
+Events can be used for Remarketing with Analytics and Facebook Ads.

+.. vale off

 Other Online Monitoring
 ***********************

+.. vale on

-There are several other ways to monitor contact activity and attach points to those activities.
+There are several other ways to monitor Contact activity and attach points to those activities.
 Website monitoring is only one way to track contacts.
-Other contact monitoring activities can consist of forum posts, chat room messages, mailing list discussion posts, GitHub/Bitbucket messages, code submissions, social media posts, and a myriad of other options.
+Other Contact monitoring activities can consist of forum posts, chat room messages, mailing list discussion posts, GitHub/Bitbucket messages, code submissions, social media posts, and a myriad of other options.

 Troubleshooting
 ***************

-If the tracking doesn't work, take a look at the troubleshooting section.
+If the tracking doesn't work, take a look at the :ref:`troubleshooting<troubleshooting>` section.

 Cookies used by Mautic
 ***********************